matychanneko/Mood-Based-Playlist/Deployment_tutorial.md

 # Deployment Tutorial: Ngrok & Streamlit Cloud

-This tutorial explains how to deploy the Mood-Based Playlist Generator using either **Ngrok** for local/Colab-based testing or **Streamlit Cloud** for public access.
+This guide explains how to deploy the Mood-Based Playlist Generator using either **Ngrok** for local/Colab-based testing or **Streamlit Cloud** for public access.

 ---

 ## 1. Deploying with Ngrok (Google Colab / Local)

-Ngrok allows you to expose your local or notebook-based Streamlit app to the internet through a temporary public URL - ideal for testing or demos.
+Ngrok allows you to expose your local or notebook-based Streamlit app to the internet through a temporary public URL — ideal for testing or demos.

 ### Requirements
 - Google Colab or local Jupyter Notebook